 Want to avoid the hassle of planning the hiding spots and inventive clues?
 At The Grove, you can take part in a GPS treasure hunt – simply download the mobile adventures app and follow the clues to unearth some edible treasure.

 This works brilliantly if you’ve got friends over, so enough to split into teams.
 Gather enough cardboard, blankets, tablecloths and sofa cushions to go around and see who can make the most inventive den.
 Ensure your grown-up judging panel is suitably observant and discerning, especially if you’ve got smaller ones who might be tempted to use the dining room curtains…

-If the rain stays away, head out into the woods and make use of sticks and braches to build your best hidey-hole.
+If the rain stays away, head out into the woods and make use of sticks and branches to build your best hidey-hole.

-This activity is particularly good if you’re working over the Easter break and want to pack maximum fun into the time you’ve got with your little ones.
+This activity is particularly good if you’re working over the May half term and want to pack maximum fun into the time you’ve got with your little ones.
 Fill the tub, dunk in the kids, dim the lights, bring out the glow sticks and drop in a (child-friendly) bath bomb for the ultimate bath-time party.
 For extra amusement, try singing your favourite dance anthems with a bath-time twist – changing ‘Ride on Time’ to ‘Wash Your Face’ is our personal favourite.

 Following your stay at The Grove, take home your ESPA bubbles and make it a scented rave!

 Simple biscuits cut into seasonal shapes can be quick to make and really fun to decorate.
 Combine 300g plain flour, 150g sugar, 150g butter and a large egg to form a dough, then chill in the fridge for half an hour before rolling.
 Little hands will love helping roll out, cutting the shapes and getting creative with coloured icing.
 Once they’re ready to bake, pop them in the oven for 15 minutes at 180C.
 That should give you just enough time to lick the bowl.